cunhasbia/rocketseat-javascript-exercises/README.md

 # rocketseat-javascript-exercises
-resolution of Javascript Starter exercises.
+Resolution of exercises proposed by Rocketseat during classes of Javascript Starter course.